StupidSloth/Java-Accounting-Project/README.md

 # Java-Accounting-Project
-this is a java ajj project made by me as a beginer java project i hope you will like it
+this is a java acc project made by me as a beginer java project

+please install java jdk as project wont run without it

+credentails

+Username : abc
+Password : 1234

+**Thank You**